 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-DEAD SEA DYING (Deutschland 2019, Rebecca Zehr, Katharina Rabl, Student Award).
+DEAD SEA DYING (Germany 2019, Rebecca Zehr, Katharina Rabl, Student Award).
 Entrepreneurs, pilgrims and big corporations, all wishing for a better future – because who wouldn’t like to float in the Dead Sea?
 That is if it weren’t for the sea level that gets lower every year.
 A dialogue with a mute protagonist.

 UNSETTLING (Israel, United Kingdom 2018, Iris Zaki, Best of Fests).
 A left-wing filmmaker from Tel Aviv “occupies” an Israeli settlement on the West Bank – with two chairs.
 Over the course of a month she waits with her camera rolling to meet the controversial settlers.
 Candid access to a callous conflict.